|

 S. pontica, another low-growing

-type, has the roundest leaves of the bunch, with gently scalloped margins.
+type, has small leaves with more gently scalloped margins.

 |